Saw (video game): Sequel

 On April 9, 2010, Konami announced Saw II: Flesh & Blood and released a teaser trailer.
 The sequel is set between the first game and second film.
 The protagonist is David Tapp's estranged son Michael, who seeks the cause of his father's death, which leads him into conflict with the Jigsaw Killer and the second Pighead.
 It was released in October 2010 to coincide with the release of Saw 3D, the seventh film in the series.

-Delisting

-On December 10 of 2016, Saw was unexpectedly delisted from all digital storefronts.